nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ReactDOM.render(<App />, document.querySelector("#app"));
 ```
 Now this is where all the fun staff begins.
-Lets break this Component from top to bottom:
+Lets break this Component:

-***Bringing in Components in render()** : First thing you have probably noticed is that we are bringing in (Header, RegisterUser and Users) components that we want to be painted on the DOM by the render function.
+* **Bringing in Components in render()** : First thing you have probably noticed is that we are bringing in (Header, RegisterUser and Users) components that we want to be painted on the DOM by the render function.
 These components are the three main section components that we defined earlier on that reference image.
 We will implement the Users component in a bit.

 * **Constructor with state** - We have defined  a users array in state - this is going to be responsible for storing the state of all users that are going to be retrieved from the Backend(Spring RESTful API).

 * **Props**
 React has two mechanisms of dealing with props:
-* It makes use of one-directional data flow (parent-to-child components).
+ - It makes use of one-directional data flow (parent-to-child components).
-* However, with a callback function, it’s possible to pass props back from a child to a parent component.
+ - However, with a callback function, it’s possible to pass props back from a child to a parent component.

-* **RegisterUser prop** - The RegisterUser component has an addUser prop which is referencing to this.addUser meaning we have to implement the addUser method in the class.
+* **RegisterUser prop** - The RegisterUser component has an addUser prop which is referencing to **this**.addUser meaning we have to implement the addUser method in the class.
 Remember when we passed the addUser prop in RegisterUser component?
 This where the addUser method is going to be implemented.
 So in this case the App.js is using a callback function to receive a prop that has being passed from the child-component.